 IDENTIFYING AND MANAGING MICROBIAL ETIOLOGIES OF OBSTETRIC SYNDROMES

 Preterm birth is the leading cause of neonatal morbidity and mortality.
 Worldwide, 15 million premature neonates are born annually, and urban environments in the United States, including Detroit, Cleveland, St. Louis, Baltimore, New Orleans, and Atlanta, have among the highest premature birth rates.
-Intra-amniotic infection is the only etiology of preterm birth for which definitive causation has been established.
+Intra-amniotic infection is the one etiology of preterm birth for which definitive causation has been established.
 Nevertheless, many of these infections are subclinical and we lack efficacious predictive microbial biomarkers of preterm birth risk.
-A principal focus of the Theis Lab is studying the microbial ecology of human reproduction to identify and ultimately manage polymicrobial causes of preterm birth.
+A principal focus of our laboratory is studying the microbial ecology of human reproduction to identify and ultimately manage polymicrobial causes of preterm birth and other obstetric complications.